dannyrojo/YoutubeRead/README.md

 ## Configuring the Prompts

 The popup action will allow you to set your prompts.
-I suggest the following format
+I suggest the following format,

         Map:  Please write a concise summary of the following:
         Reduce:  Please write a concise summary of the following: